gofireflyio/firefly-private-connector/README.md

 - Configuration values provided by the Firefly team:
   - `user` - Unique identifier for your connector instance
   - `sourcePort` - Port on Firefly relay that will forward to your target
-  - `targetHost` - Internal hostname/IP of the service Firefly should access
+  - `targetHost` - Target hostname provided by Firefly for tunnel endpoint

 ## Installation